TRIP-Lab/itinerum-mobile-api-docs/source/index.html.md

 __Welcome to the Itinerum API!__ This documentation describes getting started with the mobile API endpoints for authentication, retrieving survey questions, mode prompts, and uploading user data.

 There are 3 types of requests an application will make:

 1. Initial request where user account is created and survey schema is sent to device
 2. Second POST to server where demographic survey responses are submitted
 3. All subsequent server calls to add new GPS points, prompt responses and cancelled prompts

-Python code examples are located in the dark area to the right.

 # Create a New User